 Free with upgrade option available | www.weebly.com

 Sitey bills itself as the UK’s favourite website builder, and offers hundreds of templates, offering the ease of drag-and-drop alongside an intuitive editor.
-Responsive design means your sites will adapt to fit whatever device potential clients may be using to visit you and there’s plenty of easy-to-use online help if you get stuck.
+Responsive design means your sites will adapt to fit whatever device clients may use to visit you, and there’s plenty of easy-to-use online help if you get stuck.

-Simple search engine optimisation (SEO) and access to Google analytics means you can both maximize traffic and keep tabs on who’s actually using your site, and ready availability of e-commerce tools and social integration are just some of Sitey’s other options.
+Simple search engine optimisation (SEO) and access to Google analytics mean you can both maximise traffic and keep tabs on who’s using your site.
+The ready availability of e-commerce tools and social integration are just some of Sitey’s other options.

 Free with upgrade option available | www.sitey.com

 GoDaddy’s tiers are reasonably priced and include many of the standards from other website builder services such as SEO and ample bandwidth.
-On the top tier you even get a social media manager service thrown in, as well as a free year’s SSL certificate for ecommerce – which keeps transactions on your site secure if you’re not using Paypal.
+On the top level, you even get a social media manager service thrown in, as well as a free year’s SSL certificate for e-commerce – which keeps transactions on your site secure if you’re not using Paypal.

 From £1 per month | uk.godaddy.com

 Not fully launched yet, but promising to open ‘soon’, The Grid offers 'AI websites that design themselves'.
 Using sophisticated algorithms and slick, fluid layouts, it sets out to take all of the efforts out of creating your website.
 You set purposes for the site (followers/sales/media plays/clickthroughs), it analyses your content and, before you know it, you’ve got yourself a great looking, responsive website.